Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Almost Any Camera Will Do

 If you have great light, pretty much any modern camera will give you great results.
 Anything from an iPhone to DSLR or mirrorless camera is fair game.
 I don’t care if you have a crop sensor camera or some entry level DSLR.

-Working in a studio environment, and that includes your home studio, gives you control over the light.
-Even if you're using window light, you know when it's at the right intensity and direction.
-That control of light means you have the ability to set your exposure and then concentrate on your model, your composition and the details of your portrait.
+Working in a studio environment, including your home studio, gives you control over the light.
+Even if you’re using window light, you know when it’s at the right intensity and direction.
+That control of light means you can set your exposure and then concentrate on your model, your composition and the details of your portrait.